godotengine/godot-docs/learning/workflow/assets/import_process.rst

 they are on the same drive, otherwise an absolute path is stored).
 This ensures that the same asset can be re-imported in another computer.

-The usual approach to this, when using a VCS such as Subversion, Perforce or GIT, is to create the project in a subfolder, so both it and the source assets can be committed to a same repository.
-For example:
+The usual approach to this, when using a VCS such as Git, Mercurial or Subversion, is to create the project in a subfolder, so both the game's project files and the source assets can be committed to a same repository.

-Repository layout:
+For example, the repository layout can look like this:

 ::